bietdoikiem/cosc2767-rmit-store/README.md

 ## 💻 6.
 Open the website

-Open the website via the public IP address or the domain name!
+Open the website via the public IP address or the domain name via the default port http 80!

 Behold, it's time to buy some RMIT glorious merchandise!
 <img src="https://i.imgur.com/xNHx6Ue.png">